Email District III (605) 665-4408

 John Clem

-Development Specialist Call John
+Community Development Specialist Call John

 Application development and project administration for a wide variety of programs, including CDBG, EDA, DANR, USDA, DOT, FEMA, and LWCF.
 Development of Pre-Disaster Mitigation plans.